david-guerrero/com.reporting.mocks/README.md

 <h1>Using the simulator</h1>
+Make sure you have installed the gcloud command line tools.

+If you are running this locally, install mongodb and ensure you are running it and is accessible on the uri described below.

+Make sure you create Pub/Sub Topics with the names as described in thekafka:topic: section below.

-The simulator automatically publishes to Kafka, so you will need to install both Zookeeper and Kafka and have those running.
+The simulator automatically publishes to Pub/Sub.
 Take a look at the application.yml file to understand which ports and topics are defined, these can be changed to whatever you want.
 Alternatively to stop the simulator publishing just comment out the topic line or set the value to null.

 <pre>
 spring:
   profiles: default
+  data:
+    mongodb:
+      uri: mongodb://localhost/risk
 server:
   port: 30001
   #port: ${PORT:${SERVER_PORT:0}}